developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/configreference/index.md

 	<Cache value="5"/>

 ### DiskCache
 **Applies to Windows Mobile/CE with Webkit engine only**.
-Specifies the maximum amount of device storage to be used for the web-page cache, which can improve page-access times on subsequent visits to a site.
-Can be expressed as a fixed maximum (in MB) or a percentage of space available.
-The disk cache persists after EB quits. **Enabled by default in Enteprise Browser 1.5 and higher.
+Specifies the maximum amount of device storage to be used for the web-page cache, which can improve page-access times on subsequent visits to a site, expressed as a fixed maximum (in MB).
+The disk cache persists after EB quits. **Enabled by default in Enterprise Browser 1.5 and higher.
 To disable, remove or comment this tag**.

 **Note**: Cached pages expire.
 See the DiskCacheExpTimeFactor parameter for more information.

 **Possible Values**:

-* Integer values (in whole numbers) for cache size (in MBs)
+* Whole integer values to indicate cache size (in MBs)

 #### Example
 	:::xml
-	// Default location of cached WM/CE Webkit pages:
 	<DiskCache  VALUE="5MB"/>

 ### DiskCachePath
 **Applies to Windows Mobile/CE with Webkit engine only**.
 Allows the default storage location for cached browser pages to be changed.
-The Enterprise Browser default installation creates the directory `\Program Files\EnterpriseBrowser\Cache` to store cached resources. **Use this parameter only to change the default location of cached files**.
+Disabled by default.
+The Enterprise Browser default installation creates the directory `\Program Files\EnterpriseBrowser\Cache` to store cached resources by default. **Use this parameter only to change the default location of cached files**.

 **Possible Values**: